bharadwaj-raju/TextSuggest/README.md

     custom=#command --opts

-and whenever you type `custom` into TextSuggest, the output of `command --opts` will be inserted.
+and whenever you type 'custom' into TextSuggest, the output of `command --opts` will be inserted.

 ## Math